newnightcoder/PRACTICAL-JS-blog-series/HOW REACT SAVED MY LIFE.md

 Yeah, now is the moment when you drop everything you were doing and start learning React!

-1- create a folder for this very first React project!
+1- create a folder for your very first React project! yes let's do it!
 2- open the terminal (make sure to locate yourself within this new folder you just created) and type: `npx create-react-app my-app`
 3- once the installation is complete in the terminal, you can read:
 ```